ryanorendorff/lc-2020-linear-algebra-agda/src/FunctionalPresentation.lagda.md

 Use functions on Vec to ensure that the shapes match
 ----------------------------------------------------

-Now we can make a matrix type where the length of the inputs always match up.
+We can define a matrix type where the shapes are preserved.

 ```agda
 data SizedMatrix (A : Set) (m n : ℕ) : Set where